phpmailerHow can I catch and handle a PHPMailer exception?

 - How do I use PHPMailer to attach a ZIP file?

-- How do I use PHPMailer to embed an image in an email using Base64 encoding?
+- How do I use PHPMailer to reply to an email?

 - How do I determine which version of PHPMailer I'm using?